kovidgoyal/calibre/src/calibre/manual/conversion.rst

             This is the
             third.

+    :guilabel:`Unformatted`
+        Assumes that the document has no formatting, but does use hard line breaks.
+Punctuation and median line length are used to attempt to re-create paragraphs.

+    :guilabel:`Process using Textile`

     :guilabel:`Process using markdown`
         |app| also supports running TXT input though a transformation preprocessor known as markdown.
 Markdown